-At present the Council does not employ any external fund managers.
+At present the lead authority does not use external fund managers.

-Should the Council appoint any external fund managers in the future, they will have to agree to strict investment limits and investment criteria.
+Should this position arise in the future then the lead authority will appoint the external fund manager/s and they will have to agree to strict investment limits and investment criteria.
 These external fund managers will work to the following parameters:

-- The institutions on the Approved Lending list of the external manager must correspond to those agreed with Sunderland City Council (i.e. only institutions on Sunderland City Council's Approved Lending List to be included as shown in Appendix 7); - they will be allowed to invest in term deposits, Certificates of Deposit (CD's) and government gilt securities; - An investment limit of £3 million per institution (per manager); - A maximum limit of 50% fund exposure to government gilts; - A maximum proportion of the fund invested in instruments carrying rates of interest for periods longer than 364 days shall not exceed 50%.
-It is proposed to only recommend the use of fixed term deposits up to a maximum of 2 years.
+- The institutions on the Approved Lending list of the external manager must correspond to those agreed with the lead authority (i.e. only institutions on the Approved Lending List to be included as shown in Appendix 7); - they will be allowed to invest in term deposits, Certificates of Deposit (CD's) and government gilt securities; - An investment limit of £3 million per institution (per manager); - A maximum limit of 50% fund exposure to government gilts; - A maximum proportion of the fund invested in instruments carrying rates of interest for periods longer than 364 days shall not exceed 50%.
+Again, it is proposed to only recommend the use of fixed term deposits up to a maximum of 2 years.